 Figure 9.
-Low-Frequency Active (LFA) sonar in Hz in the LTSA (top) and spectrogram (bottom) recorded at NFC Site A, July 2019.
+Low-Frequency Active (LFA) sonar between 500 Hz and 1 kHz in the LTSA (top) and spectrogram (bottom) recorded at NFC site A, July 2021.

 Mid-Frequency Active Sonar

 Sounds from MFA sonar vary in frequency (1-10 kHz) and are composed of pulses of both frequency modulated (FM) sweeps and continuous wave (CW) tones grouped in packets with durations ranging from less than 1 s to greater than 5 s.
 Packets can be composed of single or multiple pulses and are transmitted repetitively as wave trains with inter-packet-intervals typically greater than 20 s (Figure 10).
 In Norfolk Canyon, the most common MFA sonar packet signals are between 2 and 5 kHz and are known more generally as '3.5 kHz' sonar.